A QUICK LOOK AT THE MA

 Non-Thesis Option - 33 Hours

-The non-thesis option is regarded as a terminal degree by the UNT Department of History.
 Students must complete thirty-three (33) credit hours, which includes a minimum of two (2) graduate-level history seminar courses (6 credit hours) and three (3) hours of historical bibliography.
-A cadidate for this degree must successfully complete an oral examination on their course work.
+A candidate for this degree must successfully complete an comprehensive examination on their course work.

 THECB Marketable Skills: MA/MS in History